-- ON: The stop on ramp feature (truck electrically hold on a ramp) is managed for a fixed time (6 sec.). - OFF: The stop on ramp feature is not performed.
+- ON: The stop on ramp feature (truck electrically hold on a ramp) is managed for a time established by AUXILIARY TIME parameter. - OFF: The stop on ramp feature is not performed.
+That means the truck comes down slowly during the AUXILIARY TIME.